A safe customer is our favorite customer

 Kids and fireworks

-- We sell products geared towards kids.
-These items should still be used under adult supervision at all times.
+We do sell some products geared towards kids.
+However, even these items should still be used under adult supervision at all times.
 Even a sparkler can reach almost 2,000°F – that’s hot enough to melt gold!

 - Make sure kids keep items like sparklers away from their face, clothing and hair.